Encyclopedia of fire safety

 Datasheet:

-1) Arduino Pro Mini "RobotDyn": ~ 250μA
+1) Arduino Pro Mini "RobotDyn": ~250uA

-2) Arduino Pro Mini "NoName": when power was applied to the voltage regulator (RAW output) and the LED was removed, the current consumption was ~ 3.92mA
+2) Arduino Pro Mini "No Name": when power is supplied to the voltage regulator (RAW output) and the LED is soldered, the current consumption is ~3.92mA

-- as you understand, the difference in power consumption is almost 16 times, this is because the NoName "Pro Mini uses a bunch of Atmega168 +, of which the MK itself eats only 20μA current (I checked this separately), all the rest of the gluttony falls on the AMS1117 linear voltage converter - the datasheet only confirms this:
+- as you understand, the difference in power consumption is almost 16 times, all because NoName's Moscow Pro Mini uses a bunch of Atmega168 +, of which the MK itself eats only 20uA current (I checked this separately), all the rest of the gluttony falls on the AMS1117 linear voltage converter - the datasheet only confirms this:

 Power LEDs can be knocked off with something sharp.
 It's not a problem.
 The stabilizer was soldered with a hairdryer.
-However, not everyone has a hairdryer and the skills to work with it, so both of the above options have a right to exist.
+However, not everyone has a hair dryer and the skills to work with it, so both of the above options have a right to exist.

 Neoway M590E module